Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 Mainly I start them with a underscore '_' and I use it on all private names and they tend to be all lowercase.
 This is just personal choice so do as you will but I like be able to tell at glance that something is private.
 With this let me explain the one interesting bit here which is the vector.
-The wrapper needs to be able to hold many textures to be useful and a vector is the simplest and without getting to far into it the most effeciant way for me to store them all.
+The wrapper needs to be able to hold many textures to be useful and a vector is the simplest and without getting to far into it the most efficient way for me to store them all.
 It also lets me refer to all textures by the int for where they are in the vector.
 Mind you this is only possible if you don't remove from the vector but I don't intend to.
 The other thing I considered was using a map so I could for instance use a string as the key.